← Back to ResourcesBreed Guides

 The shift:

-Manage the environment, maintain core skills, wait for the brain to mature.
-Most behaviors return to reliable performance by 18–24 months IF you don't damage them through repeated failure during adolescence.
+The rule of thumb is 80% environmental management to prevent failure and 20% active training.
+Trying to train through chaos with adolescent BCs almost always fails.
+Manage the environment, maintain core skills, and wait for the brain to mature.
+Most behaviours return to reliable performance by 18 to 24 months if you have not damaged them through repeated failure during adolescence.

 When should I spay or neuter my Border Collie?